microsoft/vscode-python-devicesimulator/README.md

 [See here for steps to run the extension locally.](https://github.com/microsoft/vscode-python-devicesimulator/blob/dev/docs/developers-setup.md)

 ## Provide feedback

+To add a review for our extension, please do so on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-python.devicesimulatorexpress)

 To report issues, provide feedback or requests, please use this link: [Provide Feedback](https://github.com/microsoft/vscode-python-devicesimulator/issues).
 We would love to hear from you about your experience to keep improving our project.